-The Balkan Chamois is a subspecies of the Alpine Chamois.
+The Balkan Chamois is a subspecies of the Northern Chamois.
 In the former Yugoslav countries it is slowly recovering from the civil war (1991 to 2001).

 Names